mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 ### My second - successful :tada: - MozFellows application

 One year later, here I was, ready to submit a second [Mozilla Fellowship application](https://whitakerlab.github.io/resources/Mozilla-Science-Fellowship-Application-2016/).
 I had built up some incredible experiences and I had a project that showed my dedication to working open.
-That didn't mean I was a sure thing by any sense, but I knew that there was no downside to trying again.
+That didn't mean I was a sure thing by any means, but I knew that there was no downside to trying again.

 Here's my answer to the question "What do you think needs to change most immediately in scientific research?":